richardli/Git-Intro/README.md

 A hands-on tutorial on using Git and GitHub in collaborative research settings for beginners.

 The lecture was given in the Fall 2020 STAT 200 class.
+Yay!

 ### Acknowledgment